 Next to those sesame seeds, chia seeds are an excellent source of both calcium and fiber!
 In two tablespoons of chia seeds, you’ll get around “5-6 [percent] of the RDI.”
 Plus, chia seeds truly are a plant-based-bakers best friend as they help do the work that eggs do … bind such as in this Chocolate Sponge Cake recipe by Maja Tisma.

 Flax seeds are not only a great source of dietary fiber and healthy fat, but they also are a plant-based source of calcium.
-In two tablespoons of flax seed, you’ll get around “5-6 [percent] of the RDI.”
-With that said, it’s difficult for our digestive system to break down whole flax seeds, therefore go with a ground or meal version such as in this Flax Meal Pizza Crust recipe by Christa Clark.
+In two tablespoons of flaxseed, you’ll get around “5-6 [percent] of the RDI.”
+With that said, it’s difficult for our digestive system to break down whole flax seeds so go with a ground or meal version such as in this Flax Meal Pizza Crust recipe by Christa Clark.

 For those of you interested in eating more plant-based, we highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest plant-based recipe resource to help reduce your environmental footprint, save animals and get healthy!
 And, while you are at it, we encourage you to also learn about the environmental and health benefits of a plant-based diet.